Rupinder's brace hands India 3-0 win over Spain in Olympic men's hockey | Sports-Games

 Spain slowly and steadily got into the groove and secured their first penalty corner in the 12th minute but wasted the chance.

-The Indians mounted number of attacks in the final few minutes of the game and the ploy bore fruits when Spain's defence was caught off guard by Amit Rohidas' pass and an unmarked Simranjeet just tapped the ball into the goal past Quico Cortes.
+The Indians mounted the number of attacks in the final few minutes of the game and the ploy bore fruits when Spain's defense was caught off guard by Amit Rohidas' pass and an unmarked Simranjeet just tapped the ball into the goal past Quico Cortes.

 Rupinder Pal Singh stepped up and made no mistake in doubling India's lead.

-Trailing by two goals, the Spaniards pressed the Indian defence hard in the second quarter and the play was mostly inside the Indian half.
+Trailing by two goals, the Spaniards pressed the Indian defense hard in the second quarter and the play was mostly inside the Indian half.

 Experienced India goalkeeper PR Sreejesh, who had a nightmarish outing against Australia, had a brilliant game as he showed good reflexes to pull off some fine saves.

-The fragile Indian defence, known for succumbing in tough situations, somehow managed to soak up the pressure put up by the Spaniards.
+The fragile Indian defense, known for succumbing to tough situations, somehow managed to soak up the pressure put up by the Spaniards.

 Down 0-3, Spain didn't give up and continued to attack in numbers while the Indians looked to just defend.